The complete classification of unital graph $C^*$-algebras: Geometric and strong: Preliminaries for statement of main theorem

+By a \emph{graph} we mean a directed graph.
+We say that a graph is \emph{finite}, if it has finitely many vertices and edges --- all graphs considered will be \emph{countable}, \ie, there are countably many vertices and edges.
+We follow the definitions and notation used in \cite{MR3759003}, which are mainly adopted from \cite[\S{}2]{MR3713535} --- concepts such as vertices, edges, range maps, source maps, loops, paths, length of a path, empty paths, cycles, vertex-simple cycles, exit for a cycle, return paths, regular vertices, singular vertices, sources, sinks, isolated vertices, adjacency matrices, Condition~(K), and notation like $r$, $s$, $E^0$, $E_\mathrm{reg}^0$,$E_\mathrm{sing}^0$, $E^1$, $\N$, $\N_0$, $\Asf_E$, $\Esf_A$, as well as we write $u\geq v$ when there is a path from vertex $u$ to vertex $v$.

+As in \cite{MR3759003}, it will be essential for our approach to shift between a graph and its adjacency matrix.
 For convenience and to better fit previous work, we will mainly be considering adjacency matrices over the set $\{1,2,...,n\}$, where $n$ is the number of vertices in the graph --- up to graph isomorphism, this is always possible.

-It will be convenient for us to alter the adjacency matrix of a graph in two very specific ways, removing singular rows and subtracting the identity, so we introduce notation for this.

-\begin{notation} Let $E$ be a graph and $\Asf_E$ its adjacency matrix.
-Denote by $\Asf_{E}^\bullet$ the matrix obtained from $\Asf_{E}$ by removing all rows corresponding to singular vertices of $E$.
+In the same way as in \cite{MR3759003}, we will for a graph $E$ let $\Asf_{E}^\bullet$ denote the matrix obtained from adjacency matrix $\Asf_{E}$ by removing all rows corresponding to singular vertices of $E$, we let $\Bsf_E$ denote the matrix $\Asf_{E} - I$, and we let $\Bsf_{E}^\bullet$ denote the matrix $\Bsf_E$ with the rows corresponding to singular vertices of $E$ removed.